lu-w/pyauto/README.md

   - create an n-lane road given its overall width and length and a querschnitt -> list of classes and their proportion of the overall road
     - e.g. `fill_road({l1_core.Roadwalk: 0.1, l1_core.Lane: 0.4, l1_core.Lane: 0.4, l1_core.Roadwalk: 0.1})`
 - Bicyclist (create a bicycle automatically that is driven by it)
-- copy from a previously created world
-- integrate this repo in omega2auto
+- integrate this package in omega2auto